-We can arrange for you to take your own bicycle across from an extra charge of £26 if required.
-Although we would recommend that you hire bicycles once there as it can be a rough crossing and your bikes could get damaged in transit.
+We can arrange for you to take your own bicycle across to the islands for an extra charge of £26 if required.
+However we would recommend that you hire bicycles once there, as it can be a rough crossing and your bikes could get damaged in transit.

 How many days cycle hire are included on St Mary’s?

-Can I take my hire bike on St Mary's to other islands on the Isles of Scilly?
+Can I take my hire bike from St Mary’s to other islands on the Isles of Scilly?